gballet/zig-rlp/README.md

 # zig-rlp
 A zig implementation of RLP

-⚠️ Minimum-supported compiler version: 0.10.1
+⚠️ Minimum-supported compiler version: ziglang's `master`, planning to settle on `0.10.2` when released.